Quebec Parent Sponsorship: MIFI Rules, Income Requirements, and the 2026 Moratorium

 The Bottom Line

 Quebec parent sponsorship operates on a longer timeline and under a different financial formula than federal-only applications.
-The 2025 moratorium and the ongoing federal pause compound the delay for Quebec-based families.
-The most practical immediate step is the Super Visa — a federal process that bypasses the MIFI backlog entirely and allows families to be together while the permanent residency process works through its queue.
+The previous 2024–2026 ceiling and the current 2026–2028 capped reception period create an additional planning constraint for Quebec-based families, alongside the federal pause.
+The most practical immediate step is the Super Visa — a federal process that does not use the MIFI undertaking intake and allows families to be together while the permanent residency process works through its queue.

 Get Your Free Canada Parent/Grandparent Sponsorship Guide — Quick-Start Checklist